eclipse/vorto/Readme.md

 When you create a Pull Request, make sure:

-1. You have a valid CLA signed with Eclipse
+1. You have a valid [ECA](https://www.eclipse.org/legal/ECA.php) signed with Eclipse
 2. All your commits are signed off (git commit -s)
 3. Your commit message contains "Fixes #`<Github issue no>`
 4. Target to merge your fix is development branch